+UNIX Only

 On UNIX, the command in the onbar script is:

-'''

-\${INFORMIXDIR}/bin/ism_catalog -create_bootstrap -pool
+\\${INFORMIXDIR}/bin/ism_catalog -create_bootstrap -pool ISMDiskData

-ISMDiskData

-'''
+End of UNIX Only

+Windows Only

 On Windows, the command in the onbar.bat script is:

-'''

 %ISMDIR%\bin\ism_catalog -create_bootstrap -pool ISMDiskData

-'''
+End of Windows Only

 Warning: If the onbar script selects a nonexistent storage pool, ON-Bar seems to hang and a message appears in the ISM log that an operation is waiting for the ISMData pool to be mounted.

-For more information on the onbar script, see the Backup and Restore Guide.
+For more information on the onbar script, see the IBM Informix: Backup and Restore Guide.